Black Friday Starts Now! Save up to 30%!

 Besides, who doesn't love an open bar? 😉

-Bells of Steel offers two sizes of trap bars, but in this article, we’ll focus on the industrial version, which is larger, beefier, and rackable
+Bells of Steel offers two sizes of trap bars, but in this article, we'll focus on the industrial version, which is larger, beefier, and rackable.

-Let’s go over some of the unique features of the Industrial Rackable Trap Hex Bar and how you can use it to train your lower body like never before.
+Let's go over some of the unique features of the Industrial Rackable Trap Hex Bar and how you can use it to train your lower body like never before.
+The Industrial Rackable Trap Hex Bar is a heavy-duty bar with a built-in bar jack, making it easy to add plates and adjust the weight as needed.

 It's also rackable, which means you have more space between collars.
 It sits perfectly across your j-cups when racked.